osjerick/de-zoomcamp-2025/homeworks/workshop-01-dlt/README.md

    transformer to run a `dlt` pipeline that stores the normalized data in a Google Cloud Storage bucket.
 2. [`load_yellow_taxi_data_gcs_2.py`](./load_yellow_taxi_data_gcs_2.py): Uses the
-   `dlt.resource` decorator with the function `data_files()` function to download the data files into a temporary directory and yield `FileItemDict` instances, which are required by the `read_parquet()` transformer.
+   `dlt.resource` decorator with the `data_files()` function to download the data files into a temporary directory and yield `FileItemDict` instances, which are required by the `read_parquet()` transformer.
 A pipeline is run with this resource to store the normalized data in a GCS bucket.
 3. [`load_yellow_taxi_data_bq.py`](./load_yellow_taxi_data_bq.py): Same extraction logic
    as the previous example but storing the normalized data in a Google BigQuery dataset.